Parish Heritage Trail

 The Grade II* listed Victorian Gothic Church of Saint Alban the Martyr opened in 1881.
-The tower planned by the architect, John Loughborough Pearson, was never completed; instead a tower was added in 1938 to a different design by local architect E.F.
+The tower and spire planned by the architect, John Loughborough Pearson, was never completed; instead a tower was added in 1938 to a different design by local architect E.F.
 Reynolds with a distinctive saddleback roof.

 J.L.
 Pearson's Design with Tower and Spire

 The tall Celtic cross in the church garden on the corner is a memorial to the brothers James Samuel Pollock and Thomas Benson Pollock, founders not only of the two churches of St Alban and St Patrick but also of the first schools in the parish.

 Turn the corner into Conybere Street and go uphill past the church tower, where a Birmingham Civic Society plaque commemorates Birmingham artists Kate and Myra Bunce, who made and gave the fine altarpiece inside the church.

 Continue up Conybere street.
 On the right, James Samuel Place and Thomas Benson Place behind it are named for the Pollocks.
 Beyond the church are Grade II listed former Lench’s Trust Alms Houses ❷ of 1879 by J. A. Chatwin, now St Basils Conybere Gardens, housing young people.